adbar/trafilatura/docs/evaluation.rst

 **Evaluation**: Decisive document segments are singled out which are not statistically representative but very significant in the perspective of working with the texts, most notably left/right columns, additional header, author or footer information such as imprints or addresses, as well as affiliated and social network links, in short boilerplate.
 Raw text segments are expected which is also a way to evaluate the quality of HTML extraction in itself.

 **Time**: The execution time is provided as an indication.
 As the baseline extraction is simple and fast, it is used for the benchmark.
-Certain packages are noticeably slower than the rest: *goose3* and *newspaper*, while *news-please*'s execution time isn't comparable because of operations unrelated to text extraction.
-ReadabiliPy is very slow for unclear reasons.
+Certain packages are noticeably slower than the rest: *goose3* and *newspaper*, while *news-please*'s execution time isn't comparable because of operations unrelated to text extraction and is by far the slowest.

-**Errors**: The *boilerpy3*, *newspaper3k*, and *readabilipy* modules do not work without errors on every HTML file in the test set, probably because of malformed HTML, encoding or parsing bugs.
+**Errors**: The *boilerpy3* and *newspaper4k* modules do not work without errors on every HTML file in the test set, probably because of malformed HTML, encoding or parsing bugs.
 These errors are ignored in order to complete the benchmark.

 **Results**: The baseline beats a few systems, showing its interest. *justext* is highly configurable and tweaking its configuration (as it is done here) can lead to better performance than its generic settings. *goose3* is the most precise algorithm, albeit at a significant cost in terms of recall.
 The packages focusing on raw text extraction *html_text* and *inscriptis* are roughly comparable and achieve the best recall as they try to extract all the text.
 Rule-based approaches such as *trafilatura*'s obtain balanced results despite a lack of precision.
 Combined with an algorithmic approach they perform significantly better than the other tested solutions.
 Trafilatura consistently outperforms other open-source libraries, showcasing its efficiency and accuracy in extracting web content.